-The General Meeting of shareholders of Compañía Minera Chungar S.A.C. and Óxidos de Pasco S.A.C. approved the merger by absorption project of Minera San Sebastian AMC S.R.L. and Compañía Minera Vichaycocha S.A.C., and Remediadora Ambiental S.A.C., respectively on November 30, 2022.
+(e.1) The General Meeting of Shareholders of Compañía Minera Chungar S.A.C. and Óxidos de Pasco S.A.C. dated November 30, 2022, approved the merger by absorption project of

+Minera San Sebastián AMC S.R.L. and Compañía Minera Vichaycocha S.A.C., and Remediadora Ambiental S.A.C., respectively.